 Any changes of the QUERY_TIMEOUT within a script will only be applied when the script exits.
 The default value for QUERY_TIMEOUT is '0' (no restrictions).

 This parameter defines the default state of constraints ('ENABLE' or 'DISABLE') in case the state wasn't explicitly specified during the creation (see also CREATE TABLE and ALTER TABLE (constraints))..

 Activates or deactivates the profiling (values 'ON' or 'OFF').
 For more details, see Profiling.

 Defines the script language aliases.
-For more details, see Expanding script languages using BucketFS .
+For more details, see Adding New Packages to Existing Script Languages .

 Defines a preprocessor script.
 If the script is specified (a regular script which was created through CREATE SCRIPT then every executed SQL statement is preprocessed by that script.
 For more information on SQL preprocessing, see SQL Preprocessor.
 For details about the script language, see Scripting.

 Appropriate user privileges must exist for executing this script.
 You can deactivate the preprocessing by specifying the empty string '' or NULL.